Kubernetes configuration

 StatefulSet

-These pods contain a worker node of the Wazuh cluster.
-They will receive the agent events.
+The Wazuh worker pods contain the worker nodes of the Wazuh server cluster.
+They receive agent events.

 Image